-ctical Paper 70 Marks e Weightage Time: 6 Hours (3+ urs (3+3) Unit Periods Marks 1 Modeling in Relief (in clay or plaster of Paris) 50 20 2 Modeling in Round (in clay or plaster of Paris) 50 20
+Unit Content Periods Marks

+1 Modeling in Relief (in clay or plaster of Paris) 50 20

+2 Modeling in Round (in clay or plaster of Paris) 50 20

-3 Portfolio Assessment 48 20 148 60
+3 Portfolio Assessment 48 20

+Total 148 60
-Unit 1: Modeling in relief on given subjects from life and nature.
-Unit 2: Modeling in round on given subjects from life and nature.

-50 Periods 50 Periods

-Handling of clay and its techniques, pinching, coiling, rolling, etc.
+Unit 1: Modeling in relief on given subjects from life and nature 50 Periods Unit 2: Modeling in round on given subjects from life and nature.
+Handling of clay and its techniques, pinching, coiling, rolling, etc. 50 Periods Unit 3: Portfolio Assessment 48 Periods а Record the entire year's performance from sketch to finished product 10 marks b Four selected pieces of works prepared during the course by the candidate 5 marks С Three selected pieces based on Indian Folk Art (Sculpture - Round or Relief) 5 marks

-Unit 3: Portfolio Assessment a) Record the entire year's performance from sketch to finished product. b) Four selected pieces of works prepared during the course by the candi b) Four selected pieces of works prepared during the course by the candidate and certified by the school authorities as works executed in the school are to be placed before the examiners for assessment.
-10 Marks
+The selected pieces prepared during the course by the candidate and certified by school authorities as works executed in the school are to be placed before the examiners for assessment.